 The Punga Pi-Rats are jawdroppingly beautiful miniatures.
 The theme is a lot of fun and is carried across the whole team very well.
 They’d actually look really good as a little skirmish force, too.

-Next time, I’m going to take a look at another couoke of teams.
-I’m keen to look at some Chaos, so we’ll see what I find.
+Next time, I’m going to take a look at another couple of teams.
+I’m not quite sure what they’ll be, though!